allenai/satlas-super-resolution/README.md

 ### NAIP
 The NAIP images included in this dataset are 25% of the original NAIP resolution.
 Each image is 128x128px with RGB channels.

-In each set, there is a `naip` folder containing images in this format: `naip/image_uuid/tci/1234_5678.png`.
+In each set, there is a `naip` folder containing images in this format: `naip/{image_uuid}/{tile}/rgb.png`, where image_uuid is the image's unique identifier with the capture timestamp, and tile refers to its location in a 2^17 x 2^17 Web-Mercator grid (ex.
+12345_67890).

 ### Sentinel-2
 We use the Sentinel-2 L1C imagery with preprocessing detailed [here](https://github.com/allenai/satlas/blob/main/Normalization.md#sentinel-2-images).